Cut-off phenomenon in the uniform plane Kac walk: Mixture of rotations

 completing the proof.

-\subsection{Random $\theta$ walk in $L^2$: Theorem \ref{L^2 cutoff}}
+\subsection{Random $\theta$ walk in $L^2$: Theorem \ref{L^2 cut-off}}

-Our proof of Theorem~\ref{L^2 cutoff} exhibits a competition between the character ratios vs dimension growth for small and moderate representations.
-The large representations will be inconsequential.
-We will first prove the lower bound, which is illustrative.
-Then we will discuss how to modify the argument from the fixed $\theta$ setting to obtain the upper bound.
+Our proof of Theorem~\ref{L^2 cut-off} exhibits a competition between character ratio and dimension growth for small and moderate representations.
+The large representations are inconsequential.
+We first prove the lower bound, which is illustrative.
+Then we discuss how to modify the argument from the fixed $\theta$ setting to obtain the upper bound.